beachfront/beachfront-io-javascript-SDK/README.md

     </html>
     ```

-2. Put a `<div>` container inside page.
+2. Put a `<div>` container inside your page.
 Video Ad will be played inside this container.

 ## Operations  ##
 In order to call the SDK methods, you must first get a reference to the bfiomobileweb object you wish to control.
-Be shure that you are using separate bfiomobileweb instance for each Ad container.
+Be sure that you are using a separate bfiomobileweb instance for each Ad container.

 ```var bfio_ad = new bfiomobileweb();```